MeowSpark/gooey/README.md

 	- Achieves a major missing feature from Rotriever
 - Support overriding dependencies
 - More feature parity to Cargo & Rotriever.
 (Includes all of the above)
-- Clean up general UX issues ([rbxpm's GitHub already has various examples](https://github.com/UpliftGames/Wally/issues)).
+- Clean up general UX issues ([gooey's GitHub already has various examples](https://github.com/UpliftGames/Wally/issues)).
 	- Support Git normally, regardless of configuration (config type, auth type, etc.)
 	- UX Behavior issues
 - Support for Luau packages outside of Roblox (New name?)
 ### Why?
 I have started this fork, because of some of the above issues.
 Many of which, I continuously run into.
-A simple easy-to-use solution is important to me, so running various patches after installing/updating rbxpm packages is getting unreasonable.
+A simple easy-to-use solution is important to me, so running various patches after installing/updating gooey packages is getting unreasonable.

 ## Installation